Welcome to ThunderRidge High School

 Please contact Ms. Vande Vusse if you have any questions.

-The second round of open enrollment for DCSD opens January 22nd.
+The second round of open enrollment for DCSD opens January 22nd at 8:00am.
+Visit the

 DCSD website to apply.